stefanlindblad/starshooter/README.md

 The port will now be 1337.

 ## Structure
-Then communication is made with socket.io.
+The communication is made with socket.io.

 Whats being rendered on the server is determined by the html-file "server.html" located in "public/views".
 This is where we add the canvas for WebGL/three.js.